junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 - An [HTMLParagraphElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLParagraphElement) to represent the `<p></p>` tag,
 - and a [Text](https://developer.mozilla.org/en-US/docs/Web/API/Text) Node to represent the `Hello!`.

-Once the DOM is built, the browser uses it to actually render the page, but the most relevant part is that the browser exposes these DOM objects to us to manipulate via JavaScript.
-We can create, modify, and delete parts of the DOM from our JS code, an incredible power.
+Once the DOM is built, the browser uses it to actually render the page and handle user interaction, but the most relevant part is that the browser exposes these DOM objects to us to manipulate via JavaScript.
+We can create, modify, and delete parts of the DOM from our JS code, an incredible power!
+We can make incredible dynamic content, games, whole applications!
 But there's a problem.

 ### Declarative _vs_ Imperative

-DOM manipulation with JS is _imperative_, whereas creating it with HTML is _declarative_.
+The DOM manipulation APIs exposed to JS are _imperative_, while defining the DOM with HTML is _declarative_.
 If you aren't familiar with these two styles of programming, the difference can be illustrated like so:

 #### Declarative: